vishnuvardhnareddy/simon-game/README.md

 # simon-game
-created simon game using java script little bit css and html
+created by using java script little bit css and html